yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-In the past the recommended amount of packets for the initial congestion window - the initial amount of packets the server can send on a fresh connection - was [somewhere between 2 and 4, depending on their size][initcwnd_2].
+In the past the recommended amount of packets for the initial congestion window - the initial amount of packets the server can send on a fresh connection - was [somewhere between two and four, depending on their size][initcwnd_2].

 [initcwnd_2]: https://tools.ietf.org/html/rfc3390

-In 2013 a group of researchers at Google ran experiments all over the world with different congestion windows and [reached the conclusion][initcwnd_10] that this value can be lifted to 10.
+In 2013 a group of researchers at Google ran experiments all over the world with different congestion windows and [reached the conclusion][initcwnd_10] that this value can be lifted to ten.

 [initcwnd_10]: https://tools.ietf.org/html/rfc6928

-If you're familiar with the "send all your critical content in the first 14KB of your HTML" rule, that's where this rule is coming from.
-Since the maximum Ethernet packet size is 1460 bytes of payload, 10 packets (or ~14KB) can be delivered during that first initial congestion window.
+If you're familiar with the rule stating you should send all critical content in the first 14 KB of HTML, that's the rule's origin.
+Since the maximum ethernet packet size is 1,460 bytes of payload, 10 packets (or approximately 14 KB) can be delivered during that first initial congestion window.
 Those packets need to include both the headers and the critical content payload if you want your site to reach first paint without requiring extra round-trips.

-However, in many cases the network over which we're connecting can handle significantly more than that, and theoretically the server could have known that in some cases (since they've seen this browser over that network before, etc).
+However, in many cases the network can handle significantly more than that.
+The server may know that when the connection is over a network it has seen before.

 The browser itself can also, in many cases, take an educated guess regarding the quality of the network it's on.
-It can do that based on the network radio type, signal strength, as well as past browsing sessions on that network.
+It can base that on the network radio type and signal strength, as well as past browsing sessions on that network.

 Browsers already expose network information to JavaScript through the [Network Information API][netinfo], and there's work underway to expose the same information using Client-Hints.
-That will enable servers to modify their initial congestion window based on the [Effective Connection Type][ect] and adapt it according to the browser's estimate.
+That will enable servers to modify their initial congestion window based on the [effective connection type][ect] and adapt it according to the browser's estimate.
-That would help to significantly minimize the time it takes the connection to converge onto its final congestion window value.
+That would help to significantly minimize the time it takes the connection to converge on its final congestion window value.

 [netinfo]: https://wicg.github.io/netinfo/